audulus/vger/README.md

 <img src="demo.png" alt="demo" width="256" height="256">

-Each primitive can be filled with a solid color, gradient, or texture.
+Each primitive can be filled with a solid color, gradient, or texture. vger renders primitives as instanced quads, with most of the calculations done in the fragment shader.

 Here's an early screenshot from vger in use for Audulus: